 Council programmes and grant-funded organisations should be required to demonstrate how they are improving happiness and the direction of these organisations should be structured towards an approach that best improves happiness.

-There should be regular information gathering, to understand progress and understand which aspects of happiness are harder to achieve and Page 46 of 78
+There should be regular information gathering, to understand progress and understand which aspects of happiness are harder to achieve and require additional investment.